 4.1 Data Formatting

 Data formatting, for example changing the font style or applying a background color, can all increase the file size.
-Suppose, we have a dataset (B2:F8) below which contains some data formatting.
+Suppose, we have a dataset of range B2:F8 below which contains some data formatting.
 If we remove the data formatting then the size of the Excel file will be reduced to a great extent.
-The steps to do so are given below.

-- In the end, we can see that all of the data formattings are removed properly.
+- In the end, we can see that all of the data formatting is removed properly.

 4.2 Conditional Formatting

-- First, select the cells (C5:F8) where conditional formatting is applied.
+- Select the range C5:F8 where conditional formatting is applied.

-- Next, click on Conditional Formatting and select Clear Rules.
+- Click on Conditional Formatting and select Clear Rules.

-- In the end, all of the conditional formattings will be removed successfully.
+- In the end, all of the conditional formatting will be removed successfully.